tclahr/uac/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

 - You can use the [Shell Style Guide](https://google.github.io/styleguide/shellguide.html) as a reference.
 Keep in mind that UAC is meant to run on any bourne shell, so some features like arrays, command substitution ```$(command)``` and tests ```[[ ... ]]``` are not fully supported by most of them.
-- Use [ShellCheck](https://www.shellcheck.net) to identify common bugs and warnings on your code.
+- Use [ShellCheck](https://www.shellcheck.net) to identify common bugs and warnings in your code.

 ## Commit message guidelines